Scionero/MaxContextFinder/readme.md

 ## Important Notes

+1. **Linux Only**: This tool is designed for and tested on Linux systems only.

+2. **VRAM Monitoring**:
+   - NVIDIA GPUs: Automatically supported through nvidia-smi (included with drivers)
+   - AMD GPUs: Requires radeontop to be installed
+   - Systems without supported GPUs will run without VRAM monitoring

-1. **Framework Specificity**: This tool tests context sizes specifically for Ollama.
+3. **Framework Specificity**: This tool tests context sizes specifically for Ollama.
 Results may differ significantly with other frameworks like:
    - Pure llama.cpp Python bindings
    - vLLM
    - Different quantization methods
    - Other serving frameworks

-2. **Hardware Dependence**: Results are highly dependent on your specific hardware configuration:
+4. **Hardware Dependence**: Results are highly dependent on your specific hardware configuration:
    - GPU memory and performance
    - CPU capabilities
    - System memory
    - Storage speed

-3. **VRAM Monitoring**: Currently supports AMD GPUs using radeontop.
-NVIDIA support might be added in the future.

 ## Understanding Results